rdbc-io/rdbc/rdbc-doc/docs/scala/connection.md

 Connection pooling mechanism isn't really part of the API &mdash; to use pooling you just need to use a special `ConnectionFactory` implementation.

-Currently, the implementation of `ConnectionFactory` capable of connection pooling is not available.
+Currently, no implementation of `ConnectionFactory` capable of connection pooling is available.
 You can track the work by looking at [rdbc-io/rdbc-pool](https://github.com/rdbc-io/rdbc-pool) GitHub repository.